**LinkedIn NPCs:

 NPC Class: Cheerleader Unit 001

-They appear instantly — before the poster’s own mother has even seen the update.
+They appear instantly.
 Their goal is simple: congratulate, loudly, and with the emotional depth of a helium balloon.

 Patterns: